eva-gg/full-stack-developer-recruitment-test/Answers.md

 **What would you add to your solution if you had more time?**

 - Better data modeling, surely not optimal and the most easier way to work with.
-- Use a library for time/date processing.
-I did most of it myself for the purpose of the test.
-I could have just rely on a well backed/tested lib instead (typically use moment when possible).
-  - For example I am mixing two concepts: time and duration.
-This definitely needs to be refactored.
-  - The slots calculation is far too complexe, a lib would have make the development easier to understand IMO.
+- The slots calculation is far too complicated, which make it hard to unit test.
+A refactoring is needed here.
 - Improve the test coverage.

 **What would've been your architecture choice for this kind of application without our example?**